Harsh9174/Ez_Works/README.md

 pip install xml.etree.ElementTree pandas mysql-connector-python

 ### Installation
-- 1. Download this repository to your local machine
+1. Download this repository to your local machine
 2. Navigate to the project directory on your system using "cd"
-  3. Download the TMX file from here and save it in the project directory
+3. Download the TMX file and save it in the project directory

 ### Usage